dariusdinu/JavaScript-HTML-CSS-Project/README.md

 	Some key features:
 * better understanding of the JavaScript programming language
 * improving CSS and HTML skills
-* understanging how a JSON file works
+* understanding how a JSON file works
-* using graphical elements such as SVG and Raster images
+* working with graphical elements such as SVG and Raster images